dxw/playbook/guides/how-we-do-user-research.md

 Some of the guidance explains how to do user research in an effective, ethical and legal way.
-If your situation isn't covered, and you're not sure what to do, ask John Waterworth, the Head of User Research.
+If your situation isn't covered, and you're not sure what to do, ask Coca Rivas, Director of Design, or John Waterworth, Principal Researcher.

 ## User research workflow